-O: Does supporting or opposing a ballot measure count as lobbying?
+Does supporting or opposing a ballot measure count as lobbying?

-At the state level, Arkansas has a number of forms of citizen initiatives, including proposals to amend the state constitution or enact proposed state statutes.
-If the proponents of the initiative get enough signatures, the proposed amendment or statute is placed on the ballot for voters to approve or reject without needing a state-level legislative decision to do so.
+Arkansas state law provides for several kinds of citizen initiatives, including proposals to amend the state constitution and to enact proposed state statutes.
+If the proponents of the initiative get enough signatures, the proposed amendment or statute is placed on the ballot for voters to approve or reject, without any further action by the state legislature.

-The legislature may also decide to place proposed state constitutional amendments or proposed statutes on the ballot for voter approval.
+The legislature may also decide to place proposed state constitutional amendments, or proposed statutes, on the ballot for voter approval.